 Whether you have chosen a cheap budget pair of secateurs or have opted for a top of the range Felco product, the best way to make pruning easy and even effortless is to keep the blade as sharp as possible.

 I use a Sharpal pocket knife sharpener because:

 - It’s a compact device, so it doesn’t take up much space.

 - It can be used 10,000 times.

 - I find it easier to use than whetstones that work better on longer blades such as knives.

-I sharpen my secateurs weekly, and all it takes is a few strokes of Sharpal, and the blade is ready for another week’s pruning.
+I sharpen my secateurs every couple of weeks, and all it takes is a few strokes of Sharpal, and the blade is ready for another week’s pruning.

 Explore More of Our Content Below:

 Discover more of our favourite gardening products that we feel are essential for both professional and budding DIY gardeners.
 Start Here